Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

   <img height="400" src="/docs/figs/prefabs/DefaultArena.png">
 </p>

-A single arena is as shown above, it comes with a single agent (spherical animal, [see below](#the-agent)), a floor and four walls.
-It is a square of size 40x40, the origin (the bottom-left corner) of the arena is `(0,0)` .
+A single arena, as shown above, comes with a single agent (spherical animal, [see below](#the-agent)), a floor, and four walls.
+It is a square of size 40x40, with the origin (the bottom-left corner) at `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

-Note that in Unity the **y** axis is the vertical axis.
-In the above picture with the agent on the ground in the center of the environment its coordinates are `(x = 20, y = 0, z = 20)`.
+Note that in Unity, the **y** axis is the vertical axis.
+In the above picture, with the agent on the ground in the center of the environment, its coordinates are `(x = 20, y = 0, z = 20)`.

 ### Blackouts

-Blackouts are parameters you can pass to each arena, which define between which frames of an episode the lights are on or off.
-If omitted, this parameter automatically sets to have lights on for the entire episode.
-You can otherwise pass two types of arguments for this parameter:
+Blackouts are parameters you can pass to each arena, defining between which frames of an episode the lights are on or off.
+If omitted, this parameter defaults to having lights on for the entire episode.
+You can pass two types of arguments for this parameter:

-* passing a list of frames `[5,10,15,20,25]` will start with the lights on, switch them off from frames 5 to 9 included, then back on from 15 to 19 included etc...
+* Passing a list of frames `[5,10,15,20,25]` will start with the lights on, switch them off from frames 5 to 9 included, then back on from frames 15 to 19 included, and so on.
-* passing a single negative argument `[-20]` will automatically switch lights on and off every 20 frames.
+* Passing a single negative argument `[-20]` will automatically switch lights on and off every 20 frames.

-**Note**: for infinite episodes (where `timeLimit = 0` ), the first point above would leave the light off after frame `25` while the second point would keep switching the lights every `20` frames indefinitely.
+**Note**: For infinite episodes (where `timeLimit = 0`), the first point above would leave the light off after frame 25, while the second point would keep switching the lights every 20 frames indefinitely.

 ## The Agent